jnozzi/cocoadev.com/markdown/DeterminingOSVersion.md

 #define NSAppKitVersionNumber10_3_5 743.24

 Not exactly all-encompassing.
-Why the constants are hit and miss (mostly miss) is a mystery, but regardless of the missing constants, General/NSAppKitVersionNumber is only there to define the *General/AppKit* version number.
-Although General/AppKit certainly gets revisions in most updates, it's not guaranteed, and finding the constants can be rather annoying.
-General/NSAppKitVersionNumber is best used for deteriming the General/AppKit version number, not the OS version.
+Why the constants are hit and miss (mostly miss) is a mystery, but regardless of the missing constants, NSAppKitVersionNumber is only there to define the *AppKit* version number.
+Although AppKit certainly gets revisions in most updates, it's not guaranteed, and finding the constants can be rather annoying.
+NSAppKitVersionNumber is best used for deteriming the AppKit version number, not the OS version.

 ----
 It's not all bad news though--in a Cocoa app, the framework version may be exactly what you need.
 More constants are available now (as of dev tools 3.1 at least), up through NSAppKitVersionNumber10_4.
 To determine whether you're on Leopard:

-if (floor(General/NSAppKitVersionNumber) > NSAppKitVersionNumber10_4) {
+if (floor(NSAppKitVersionNumber) > NSAppKitVersionNumber10_4) {
 // 10.5
 }

-If you want 10.4 minor release versions, through 10.4.11, you can use the Foundation flavor, General/NSFoundationVersionNumber, in General/NSObjCRuntime.h .
-See http://developer.apple.com/documentation/General/DeveloperTools/Conceptual/cross_development/chapter_5_section_1.html
+If you want 10.4 minor release versions, through 10.4.11, you can use the Foundation flavor, NSFoundationVersionNumber, in NSObjCRuntime.h .
+See http://developer.apple.com/documentation/DeveloperTools/Conceptual/cross_development/chapter_5_section_1.html

 Also, at the Cocoa level, instancesRespondToSelector can be used to see if the desired method is available without needing to get the OS Version.
 ----